friendly-bits/shell-scheduler/README.md

 ```

 ### 2. Signal Forwarding
-Because the scheduler is designed to run asynchronously (in the background), terminating the main script with a signal does not automatically terminate the scheduler or its jobs, so job subshells, as well as any commands started by those subshells, may continue execution.
+Because the scheduler is designed to run asynchronously (in the background), terminating the application script with a signal does not automatically terminate the scheduler or its jobs, so if such termination happens, job subshells, as well as any commands started by those subshells, may continue execution.

-To handle this reliably, the example script traps `INT` and `TERM` in the main process and translates these signals into `USR1` sent to the scheduler's PID.
+To handle this reliably, the example script traps signals `INT` and `TERM` and translates these signals into `USR1` sent to the scheduler's PID.
 This ensures the scheduler's native cleanup path is triggered and the **scheduler termination callback** (`SCHED_FINALIZE_CB`) is invoked and gets the chance to perform application-specific cleanup and/or to kill orphaned child processes, regardless of whether the interruption came from `Ctrl-C` or a direct `kill` command.
 The scheduler behaves identically when receiving signals `USR1`, `INT`, or `TERM`, except it exits with code `83` for `USR1` and with code `84` for `INT` or `TERM`.

 ```sh
 schedule_jobs "${ids}" &